montanaflynn/notify-cli/README.md

 # Notify CLI

-Get notified when a command finishes.
+Instead of constantly checking a long running command you can get notified when it finishes.

 Here's an example that sends a notification to slack:

 ```sh
 sleep 10 && echo "hello world" | notify slack --token='xxxx-xxxxxxxxx-xxxx' --channel='#notifications'
 hello world
 ```

-### Why?

-Instead of constantly checking a long running command you can get notified when it finishes.

-### How?
+### Install

 You can download and install the latest version of `notify` from [GitHub releases](https://github.com/montanaflynn/notify-cli/releases).